Smokin Zo's BBQ

 BBQ Catering Coverage Around Rainier Valley, Washington

 For Rainier Valley, Washington, we plan coverage around the host site first.
-A park, venue, school, Office, OR neighborhood event can each need a different setup even when the menu stays the same.
+A park, venue, school, Office catering setup neighborhood event can each need a different setup even when the menu stays the same.

 When Comparing Different Venues

 When an event is around Columbia Park, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Service format a staffed serving line is the better fit.

 A nearby anchor like Hawthorne Elementary School or Martin Luther King Jr. Elementary School is useful because it changes the setup conversation, not because every event works the same way.